This Period Board Game Will Help Teach Your Kids About Menstruation Without the Stigma

 This Period Board Game Fights the Stigma Behind Menstruation

 When I went through puberty, periods – and talking about periods – were taboo.
-Menstruation was the kind of topic that turned every male history teacher/gym coach turn bright red.
+Menstruation was the kind of topic that made every male history teacher/gym coach turn bright red.
 It was the kind of thing you could only discuss in hushed tones.
-You couldn't even take out a tampon or pad in broad daylight in fear of being shamed by your class.
+Even with new products like CBD for cramps and period care-packages growing in popularity, you still feel as though you can't take out a tampon or pad in broad daylight without being shunned.
 And that is exactly why designers Daniela Gilsanz and Ryan Murphy made The Period Game, a board game made to teach participants about the menstrual cycle and things that may happen during your period.

 Initially, the duo made the period board game at the Rhode Island School of Design when they were assigned to make a game about the body.
 In an interview with The Huffington Post, Gilsanz and Murphy revealed that when they presented their game about the menstrual cycle, their peers were notably uncomfortable with the subject at hand, despite being a room full of 20-somethings.
 However, that tune shifted as they went on to play the game.

 "Watching our peers get more comfortable with the subject while playing the game clued us in that we made a tool that might help move us forward," Gilsanz said.
 "Then watching that same pattern happen again and again as we tested with young people really reaffirmed that we were onto something."